M1nistry/GumshoeMaps/README.md

 - Logging maps you have ran, including their quantity, quality, rarity and affixes.
 - Logging the map drops attatched to a map ran
 - Duration of a running map
+- Logging map drops from Zana and Cartographers found
+- Logging notable drops (Currency, Uniques, etc)

 **Planned Features**
-- Logging map drops from Zana and Cartographers found.
 - Zana Dailies
-- Logging notable drops (Currency, Uniques, etc)
 - Reporting to spreadsheet/Google docs to share your results.
 - Experience gained per map.